Allen County, Indiana Wildlife

 'Blooms and Borders: How Daffodils Reveal Historic Buildings Foundations' via Southern Rambles, an outreach initiative of the Center for Historic Preservation (CHP) at Middle Tennessee State University.

-Blooms and Borders: How Daffodils Reveal Historic Building Foundations April 3, 2017 Sherry Teal, CHP Graduate Research Assistant Southern Rambles.
+Blooms and Borders: How Daffodils Reveal Historic Building Foundations April 3, 2017 Sherry Teal, CHP Graduate Research Assistant Southern Rambles blog.

 A key paragraph from the article referring to the Southeast is: